Jazz FM (UK): Love Supreme Festival

 In 2013 Jazz FM and its business partners launched the Love Supreme festival, an event featuring a weekend of outdoor jazz and other music played by the station, and the first festival of its type in the UK for more than two decades.
 The festival had its inaugural weekend at Glynde Place, East Sussex in July 2013, and included performances by Nile Rodgers, Chic, Bryan Ferry, Charles Bradley and others.
 John Fordham of The Guardian gave the festival a positive reception.
 "By reviving the 1950s tradition of the outdoor Beaulieu jazz festival, promoters Jazz FM and their partners may find they have invented the British jazz world's Glastonbury."

 Bauer Media Group acquisition

 On 16 August 2018 Jazz FM was acquired by the Bauer Media Group for an undisclosed sum.

+On 13 December 2023, Jazz FM was removed from Sky, along with every other radio station owned by Bauer Media on the TV platform, including Absolute Radio, Absolute Radio 80s, Absolute Radio 90s, Absolute Radio Classic Rock, Hits Radio, Greatest Hits Radio, Kiss, Magic and Planet Rock.

 Availability

+Jazz FM is broadcast in stereo on the Sound Digital ensemble using DAB+ technology.
+It also broadcasts in stereo using DAB+ on the Digi B 3 ensemble across Malta.
+Jazz FM can also be heard via the Internet via Bauer's Rayo app on iPhone and Google Android.
+Previously it launched its own app on the aforementioned platforms.
+The station is also available via other internet radio providers.